ianhaggerty/backbone-sails/docs/0.1/Backbone.Sails.Model.md

  `destroy` will return a `$.Deferred`.
 If synced over socket's,  the deferred will resolve with parameters `(jwres.body, jwres.statusCode, jwres)` where `jwres` refers to [JSON WebSocket Response](http://sailsjs.org/#/documentation/reference/websockets/sails.io.js/socket.get.html) otherwise the deferred will reject with parameters `(jwres, jwres.statusCode, jwres.body)`.
 If synced over `jqXHR`, see [$.ajax](http://api.jquery.com/jQuery.ajax/) for details of resolution.

 * ### `query([criteria])`
  `query` is a utility method to configure the query parameters sent to the server.
-For models, it is used to configure the `populate` option when `fetch`'ing on this model. `criteria` can be an object with a `populate` option.
+For models, it is used to configure the `populate` query parameter when `fetch`'ing on this model. `criteria` can be an object with a `populate` option.
 Or, if `criteria` is not passed, `query()` will return a chainable query API with the methods `populate`.
 The `populate` options can be an array, or a string.
 When calling `populate` from the chainable query API, you can also call it with multiple arguments, each a string representing what you'd like to populate.

  **@example**